When it comes to major financial goals, two of the biggest are paying off debt and building an emergency fund.

 - Paying off debt can help free up extra money in your budget.
 That extra money can help you reach other goals faster or help you build your savings.

 - Plus, you could also eliminate higher-interest payments on that debt.
 Wouldn’t you rather spend the money you’re paying on interest each month on something else?

 What if your car suddenly needs major repairs?
 Or if you’re hurt in an accident, how will you pay your portion of the medical expenses?
 Where would you get the money to get by if you lost your job?
 These are all perfect examples of why you need an emergency fund.

 How much should you have in there?
 Experts recommend between three months’ and nine months’ worth of expenses, depending on your personal situation.

-- If you’re self-employed, have a family with kids or rely on just one income to make ends meet, consider an emergency fund closer to the nine month’s worth of expenses mark.
+- If you’re self-employed, have a family with kids or rely on just one income to make ends meet, consider an emergency fund that will cover expenses longer, up to nine months at least.

 - If you’re retired with a pension or have made a habit of living well below your income, a smaller emergency cushion might be okay.

 If your emergency fund hasn’t been your top priority, you’re not alone.
 According to Bankrate.com surveys, 28% of U.S. adults have no emergency savings and 29% of American households have more credit card debt than emergency savings

 So what should you do?
 The answer is different for everyone.
 If your debt is weighing on you, then paying it down might be your top priority.
 Perhaps you’re worried how you’d keep afloat if you ran into a financial emergency.
 Then building an emergency fund may be the right financial move.